Do you have accessible trails?

 Is fishing allowed in the conservation areas?

 Fishing is permitted at Enniskillen, Heber Down, Lynde Shores* Conservation Areas, but anglers are asked to please stay on the designated trails, to take their garbage with them, and to fish only at approved locations.
+You may also find this Durham Region Fishing Map helpful.
 Anglers should be aware that while fishing is permitted, it is still regulated through the Ontario Ministry of Natural Resources and Forestry, which includes the possession of a valid fishing license and respecting provincial catch limits.

 *Fishing at Lynde Shores is limited to canoe fishing (canoe launch open July 15 - Sept.
 15).
 Streambank fishing is not allowed.